· Philipp Leser

 This is all valuable information.
 Knowing that the data is immutable and never altered is extremely comforting.
 The author of these lines once looked extremely stupid because he didn’t think about that the data stored in the PostGresDB is altered in a nightly batch job and not an faithful representation of what was later provided in real time via a kafka topic.

 Probably the most important part is the assumption that you may have a clean and anomaly-free section of the data set.
-Even though it not always possible, this what always the thing I try to get.
+Even though it’s not always possible, this what always the thing I try to get.
 As mentioned in the TL;DR section, I am willing to discard most of the data for a smaller but well labeled set.
-Defining normal behavior is often easier than to define all possible anomalies!
+Defining normal behavior is often easier than defining all possible anomalies!
 So if this is possible, even if it implies a lot of work.
-In my experience it is almost impossible to get to an reliable and useful AD system working without that.
-In our use cases this data set did not have to be large.
+In my experience, it is almost impossible to get to an reliable and useful AD system working without that.
+In our use cases, this data set did not have to be large.
 But it needed to be clean.
-Known anomalies are still very helpful though.
-For reasons I will explain later.
+Known anomalies are still very helpful, though.
+For reasons, I will explain later.

 Properties of a useful AD system

-Before we talk about algorithms, let’s talk about what in our experience a AD system should provide to add value.
-Some of these things might sound like “nice to haves” and are treated that way by many researchers an ML people.
-But in our experience these features are rather essential.
+Before we talk about algorithms, let’s talk about what, in our experience, an AD system should provide to add value.
+Some of these things might sound like “nice to haves” and are treated that way by many researchers and ML people.
+But in our experience, these features are rather essential.
 I can’t put a number on it, but I guess they are that I would sacrifice quite some accuracy for them.
 These features are not “helpful”.
 They are the difference between a system that will be accepted and used, and not something that rots in a git and throws alerts that everybody ignores.
 And honestly, even as the author of the system…you would too.

 1. decent accuracy.
 That’s obvious.
 But what “decent” means, will depend on your use case.